RFU Game Regulations & MRAI

 5.7 A club may not postpone a League game because of lack of availability of its ground.
 In such circumstances in the first half of the season the fixture may be reversed with the corresponding fixture in the second half of the season.
 In the second half of the season an attempt to seek an alternative venue should be made and if unsuccessful, a ruling will be made by the League Secretary.
 Any swapping of the original venues must be done through the League Secretary.
 If there is no agreement between the clubs to a swapping of venues then the default will be the original venues published.

 5.8 A club whose home ground is considered by them to be unfit to play on should arrange for an inspection of the pitch preferably on the morning of the game.
-The inspection should be carried out with a Club Officer in attendance and preferably with a local member of the Home side's Referees Society also present.
-The inspection should be carried out at least three hours ahead of the scheduled kick off time, with the travel time of the opposition also being taken into consideration to prevent the travelling team and the referee from making an unnecessary journey.
+The inspection should be carried out at least 3 hours ahead of the scheduled kick off time with the travel time of the opposition being taken into consideration.
+The inspection should be carried out with a Club Officer in attendance and preferably with a local member of the Home side’s Referees Society also present.
 Photographs of the problem areas should be taken so that the League Secretary has evidence to refer to.
-The League Secretary will them make the decision to postpone or not.
+The League Secretary will then make the decision to postpone or not.

 5.9 A club whose home ground is at risk of being unplayable in the week ahead of a league fixture should proactively take steps to secure an alternative facility, including investigating the option of playing the match at the ground of their opposition.
 If this match is in the first half of the season the fixture may be reversed with the corresponding fixture in the second half of the season.